Best Special Education Resource for Expat Families Moving to Austria

 Will my child's US IEP or UK EHCP transfer to Austria?

 No. Austria does not recognize foreign special education plans as legally binding documents.
 There is no Nostrifizierung for education plans, no bilateral reciprocity agreement, and no mechanism for automatic transfer.
-Your child's existing IEP or EHCP is treated as advisory clinical evidence — useful background for the Austrian school psychology assessment, but not a mandate for services.
-The child must go through Austria's own SPF assessment process from scratch.
-The Austria Special Education Blueprint explains exactly how to present foreign documentation to maximize its influence on the Fördergutachten and the Bildungsdirektion's decision.
+Your child's existing IEP or EHCP is treated as advisory medical and pedagogical evidence — useful background for the Austrian school psychology assessment, but not a mandate for services.
+The child must complete Austria's own SPF assessment process, while the foreign documentation can inform that assessment.

 What's the first thing to do when arriving in Austria with a special needs child?

 Request a meeting with the school director (Schulleitung) before enrollment, not after.
 Disclose your child's diagnosis and prior support history in writing at the first contact.
 Contact the regional Bildungsdirektion directly — do not wait for the school to do it on your behalf.
-If your child's clinical assessment is more than three years old, book a private evaluation with an English-speaking clinical psychologist in Vienna as soon as you arrive.
-Get all critical documents sworn-translated into German by a beeideter translator.
-And if you have any control over your arrival date, aim to be in Austria before March 1 — that is the effective deadline for SPF applications if you want resources allocated for the following school year.
+If your child's clinical assessment is outdated or no longer reflects current needs, consider a new evaluation with an English-speaking clinical psychologist in Vienna as soon as you arrive.
+Translate critical documents into German and confirm whether sworn translation is required.
+And if you have any control over your arrival date, aim to be in Austria before March 1 — this is the practical target for annual resource planning for the following school year.

 Is the Austrian special education system different from Germany's?